-Adverse market conditions, including the COVID-19 pandemic, increase the risk that our management fees and incentive income may decline if net outflows increase or as a result of performance-related depreciation in our funds.
+Adverse market conditions, increase the risk that our management fees and incentive income may decline if net outflows increase or as a result of performancerelated depreciation in our funds.
 Lower revenues and other factors may make it more difficult or costly to raise or borrow additional funds, and excessive borrowing costs or other significant market barriers may limit or prevent us from maximizing our growth potential and flexibility.
-We have also evaluated our financing arrangements in light of the COVID-19 pandemic to ensure compliance with debt covenants.
+We have also evaluated our financing arrangements to ensure compliance with debt covenants.
 Through the date of this filing, we remain in compliance with our debt covenants and expect to continue to be in compliance in the near term.
-Our ability to access financial markets, should it be necessary, may be limited because of the COVID-19 pandemic.

 Our CLO risk retention financing arrangements are not subject to any financial maintenance covenants, but are subject to customary events of default and covenants included in financing arrangements of this type and also include terms that require our continued involvement with the CLOs.
 In addition to customary events of default included in financing arrangements of this type, the CLO Investments Loans may be accelerated to the extent there is an event of default ("EOD") at the CLO level.
 Prior to the relevant CLO's maturity date, this would include certain material covenant breaches, regulatory and insolvency events for the relevant CLO issuer, as well as a payment default where the relevant CLO is unable to make interest payments on the senior, non-deferrable interest notes issued by the CLO.
-For the repurchase agreements, in addition to customary events of default and covenants included in financing arrangements of this type, there are margin requirements that may cause us to post additional cash collateral; however, this is only triggered in the event of an EOD at the CLO level.
+For the repurchase agreements, in addition to customary events of default and covenants included in financing arrangements of this type, this is only triggered in the event of an EOD at the CLO level.
 Currently, we do not view any of the customary or CLO level EODs for these types of financing arrangements as a material risk.
 In particular, an EOD related to an interest payment default on the senior, non-deferrable interest notes of the type of cash flow CLOs that we manage has been unprecedented even during the credit crisis in 2008 and 2009.

 On March 5, 2021, the UK Financial Conduct Authority announced that it would phase out LIBOR as a benchmark immediately after December 31, 2021, for sterling, euro, Japanese yen, Swiss franc and 1-week and 2-month U.S. Dollar settings and immediately after June 30, 2023, for the remaining U.S. Dollar settings.
-As of September 30, 2022, we had direct exposure to U.S. Dollar LIBOR-linked interest rate settings through our 2020 Credit Agreement, and certain CLO Investments and associated CLO Investments Loans.
+As of March 31, 2023, we had direct exposure to U.S. Dollar LIBOR-linked interest rate settings through certain CLO Investments and associated CLO Investments Loans.
+In December 2022, we elected to transition the applicable interest rate on the 2020 Credit Agreement from LIBOR to SOFR.